A Simple Favor (film): Plot

 In Warfield, Connecticut, widowed single mother Stephanie Smothers runs a vlog featuring crafts and recipes for mothers.
 She becomes friends with Emily Nelson, the mother of her son Miles' best friend and classmate Nicky and a PR director for a fashion company, and they start to meet in the afternoon over martinis.

 Emily shares that she is frustrated by the lack of success of her husband, English professor Sean Townsend, and their poor financial situation.
 Later, Stephanie reveals that after her father died when she was a teenager, she discovered she had a half-brother, Chris, whom she once kissed, though Emily correctly guesses that they had sex.

 Stephanie babysits Emily's son while Sean is in London.
-After two days of Emily not returning calls, she learns from Emily's boss that she is in Miami.
+After two days of Emily not returning calls, she learns from her boss that she is in Miami.
 Stephanie calls Sean, who contacts the police.
 Trying to resolve Emily's disappearance, she makes missing person flyers using a photo of Emily that she found hidden on her desk.

 Detective Summerville reports that Emily lied about Miami, and that her drowned body was discovered in the lake at a summer camp in Michigan.
 Stephanie and Sean share their grief and begin a sexual relationship.
-Summerville reveals to Stephanie that Emily had severe liver damage and a large amount of heroin in her system, and that Sean had recently taken out a $4 million life insurance policy on her.
+Summerville reveals to her that Emily had severe liver damage and a large amount of heroin in her system, and that Sean had recently taken out a $4 million life insurance policy on her.

 Stephanie receives an insulting message apparently from Emily about her tryst with her half-brother Chris.
-She has a flashback of her late husband suspecting her infidelity and that Chris was the real father of their son Miles, possibly leading him to cause the car crash that killed both of the men.
+She has a flashback of her late husband suspecting her infidelity and that Chris was the real father of their son Miles.
+This likely led him to cause the car crash that killed both of the men.

-Investigating Emily's past, Stephanie visits painter Diana Hyland in Manhattan, who seems to have been a lover of Emily's and who had painted her portrait.
-She says that the painting is actually of her muse Claudia, whom she describes as a con artist who disappeared.
+Investigating Emily's past, Stephanie visits painter Diana Hyland in Manhattan, who seems to have been a lover of hers and had painted her portrait.
+She says the painting is actually of her muse Claudia, whom she describes as a con artist who disappeared.